 NSW Department of Education (2021).
-Guide to the Child Safe Standards for early childhood education and care and outside school hours care services
+Guide to the Child Safe Standards for early childhood education and care and outside schools hours care services

 NSW Government Office of the Children's Guardian A guide to the Child Safe Standards.
 (2020).
-Revised National Quality Standard.
-(2018).

 United Nations Convention of Rights of the Child, (1989).
+(UNCRC)

-(UNCRC) Western Australian Education and Care Services National Regulations Work Health and Safety Act, (2011).
+Western Australian Legislation Education and Care Services National Law (WA) Act 2012